apache/nuttx/configs/sure-pic32mx/README.txt

           CONFIG_PL2303=y           : Enable the Prolifics PL2303 emulation
           CONFIG_CDCACM=y           : or the CDC/ACM serial driver (not both)

-      examples/cdcacm -  The examples/cdcacm program can be included as an function by uncommenting the following line in the appconfig file:
+      system/cdcacm -  The system/cdcacm program can be included as an function by uncommenting the following line in the appconfig file:

         Application Configuration->Examples:
-          CONFIG_EXAMPLES_CDCACM=y  : Select apps/examples/cdcacm
+          CONFIG_SYSTEM_CDCACM=y  : Select apps/system/cdcacm

       and defining the following in your .config file: